• Skip to primary navigation

 CHOCOLATE PIE CRUST

-2. Place the flour, sifted cocoa powder, sugar, cinnamon and salt in a large mixing bowl with high sides and whisk together.
+Place the flour, sifted cocoa powder, sugar, cinnamon and salt in a large mixing bowl and whisk together.

-4. If using a food processor – while pulsing, gently pour the vodka through the feed tube just until combined.
-At this point, I like to turn the crumbly dough into a large mixing bowl to check the hydration level of the dough by gathering a small fistful; if it holds together, it’s ready.
-If it is dry or crumbly, slowly add the ice cold water, 1 tablespoon at a time, using a pastry blender (or the butter knife method).
-Test the dough by pinching it occasionally.
+Use a pastry blender or fork to hydrate the mix with the ice cold vodka or water, adding 1 tablespoon at a time and mixing as you go.
+The dough should just start to combine, try not to over-hydrate. *If using a food processor, while pulsing, gently pour the vodka through the feed tube just until combined.
+Check the hydration level of the dough by gathering a small fistful; if it holds together, it’s ready.
+If it is still dry or crumbly, slowly add ice cold water, 1 tablespoon at a time, using a pastry blender or fork until sufficiently hydrated.

-6. Remove the dough disk from refrigerator and roll out onto a lightly floured surface into a 12″ round about 1/8″ thick.
+Remove the dough disk from the refrigerator.
+On a lightly floured surface, roll out into a 12" round about ⅛" thick using a rolling pin.

 *Don’t waste the scraps, gather them together and re-roll, then cut fancy leaf stamps or desired shape.
 Place on a lined baking sheet in the freezer until ready to bake.

 Bake with weights for about 15 minutes, until the crust barely begins to turn a deeper chocolate color and starts to look dry.
-Remove the lining and weights and bake for another 5 minutes until the bottom of the shell looks dry, too.
+Carefully lift and remove the lining and weights.
+Bake for another 5 minutes until the bottom of the shell looks dry, too.
 Allow to cool on a rack.

 MAPLE PUMPKIN PIE FILLING